What is probate?

 The Personal Representative must identify all of the assets of the estate, including real estate, vehicles, financial accounts, jewelry and other personal property.
 The representative must distribute these assets according to the terms of the will, after first paying the just debts of the estate.
 They have the power to deed over real estate or to change the names on financial accounts.
 They do not "own" all the assets.
 The representative has a legal obligation to make a fair distribution to the heirs.

-Legal Fees: The fees to hire a lawyer vary greatly.
+Legal Fees: The fees to hire a lawyers vary greatly.
 A simple probate could cost as little as $1000, while in a more complex case, the attorney might take a percentage of the assets recovered.

 The Benefits of a Will